kragen/derctuo/markdown/datasheets.md

 * irf.com: similarly, though they redirect to infineon.com (with a working link to the PDF)
-* datasheet.lcsc.com: similarly, but they carry a huge array of current parts, including many even Digi-Key doesn't; for example, the [HT7333][29]
+* datasheet.lcsc.com: similarly, but they carry a huge array of current parts, including many even Digi-Key doesn’t; for example, the [HT7333][29]

 [0]: https://datasheetspdf.com/pdf/1405124/SeCoS/C3205/1